080bct12alex/langchain/readme.md

 5. Supports all major GenAI use cases
 6. Memory: allows AI applications to remember previous conversations or user inputs,
 7. Prompt Management:  organize and reuse prompts to get consistent and high-quality outputs from the LLM
+8. Chains : Connecting multiple LLM calls and steps into pipelines

 ---